oomagnitude/metrics-shared/README.md

 ## metric data setup

-You need to specify a directory on your local machine where the JSON metrics to visualize are stored.
+You need to specify a directory on your local machine where the JSON metrics are stored.
 Do this by setting the environment variable `METRICS_ROOT`.
 The application will expect the following directory structure:

 ```